Mapping responsibility for child safety

 Effective prevention also requires working at various levels within a country (e.g., locally, regionally and nationally) and at times international collaboration between countries.

-One part of the TACTICS project is to explore and report on mandated responsibility for child safety by visually mapping the planning, implementation and monitoring of interventions using a specially developed tool based on organigraphs.
-The intentions behind this aspect of the project are:
+One activity under the TACTICS project was to explore and report on mandated responsibility for child safety by visually mapping the adoption, implementation and monitoring of interventions using a specially developed tool based on organigraphs.
+The intent behind this aspect of the project were:

 - To provide a useful tool for decision makers in understanding the multi-sectoral nature of injury prevention in their country/region

 - To guide action at the national and sub-national levels in terms of 'actors' that should be engaged to ensure effective action and enhanced use of limited resources.